Image of a child sweeping up dirt on bamboo floors.

 What is bamboo flooring?

-Bamboo flooring is made out of this grass and comes in a variety of styles and colors, and it’s available in natural or engineered planks.
+Bamboo flooring is made from this hardy grass and is available in natural or engineered planks, in a variety of styles and colors.

-Give this short, eye-popping video a watch to see how — and how quickly — bamboo grows:
+Give this quick video a watch to see just how quickly this grass grows:

 Bamboo flooring pros and cons